Sunshine on Leith (film): Cast

+Craig and Charlie Reid make a cameo as two pub patrons during the "I'm on my Way" segment.

 Reception

 The film had grossed US$8,780,874 in its run as of 17 September 2014.
 On its first week it debuted at number three on the UK box office with £770,000.
 The following week it rose to number two with a weekly take of £732,296.

 The film received positive reviews.
 It holds a 90% approval rating on Rotten Tomatoes, based on 41 reviews, with an average rating of 7.1/10.
 On Metacritic, the film has a weighted average score of 66 out of 100, based on 7 critics, indicating "generally favorable reviews".

 Writing a four star review in The Observer, Mark Kermode said "I shed a tear within the first 10 minutes, and spent the rest of the movie beaming like a gibbering, love-struck fool".
-Tara Brand writing in The Irish Times likened it to The Umbrellas of Cherbourg and Cath Clarke writing in Time Out described it as "a wet, sloppy dog-kiss of a film".
+Tara Brady writing in The Irish Times likened it to The Umbrellas of Cherbourg and Cath Clarke writing in Time Out described it as "a wet, sloppy dog-kiss of a film".